 In the US the average person now eats 90lbs of sugar a year, hidden in just about any food, but the biggest increase came from fizzy drinks, and also confectionary.

-In Britain, from the 80's we all started snacking on sweets.
+In Britain, from the 80’s we all started snacking on sweets.
 Sugar, originally derived from cane, was replaced by high fructose corn syrup, which was cheaper and sweeter.
-It also turns more readily into fat and triggers metabolic syndrome, which is the underlying shift in metabolism that brings on the pattern of ‘western’ diseases.
+It also turns more readily into fat and triggers metabolic syndrome, which is the underlying shift in Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it… that brings on the pattern of ‘western’ diseases.
 And you eat more because it suppresses the action of leptin, a hormone that stops you eating.
 We got fatter and more used to sweet foods, which literally become addictive.